-Crispy vegan baked taquitos which are super easy to make, gluten-free, and delicious.
+Crispy vegan taquitos (baked or air-fried) which are super easy to make, gluten-free, and delicious.
 These meat-free flautas are filled with a hearty veggie mixture that is bursting with flavor.
-Enjoy this simple rolled taco recipe as a snack, dinner or side dish!
+Enjoy this simple rolled taco recipe as a snack, dinner, or side dish!

 I am a huge fan of baked taquitos and make this hearty snack quite often.
 One of my most popular recipes is these Buffalo Chickpea Taquitos which are spicy, and delicious.
 Now it was time to come up with a new recipe for veggie taquitos with healthy vegetables.

 You might be wondering what’s the difference between taquito (“little rolled taco”) and flauta?
 They are both stuffed (mainly with meat, e.g. beef, chicken, and cheese), rolled, and either fried (most common) or baked which makes them quite similar.
 Both are typically made with corn tortillas, however, taquitos are shorter.
 The shape is different as well as flautas are skinnier and remind rather of a flute (“flauta” means flute in Spanish)

 Also, the term “taquitos” is commonly used in the USA and “flautas” in Spanish-speaking countries (e.g. Mexico).

 My recipe can be made with corn tortillas or wheat tortillas.
 I actually make my own homemade tortillas which neither contain corn nor wheat flour.

 Making these crispy oven-baked taco rolls is a breeze and very straightforward.
 Below you can see 6 process shots and I will quickly explain them: